 Visually, it’s just a very typical American indie movie, without any real visual sense.
 It has a flat nondescript visual palette that is very much in tune with somebody who cut their teeth on the DV revolution of the mid ‘00s.
 This aesthetic is still sadly prevalent even with the massive leaps in technology of digital cinematography.
 To give it some credit, the dilapidated office that the family lives in, with the pink foam that seeps through the walls from the bubble factory next door, is a somewhat striking image.

 Overall, the film has a heart but it’s such an alienating experience that it’s hard for the audience to connect to the characters, especially since the parents are really awful human beings.
 Old Dolio is just being as “quirky” as possible; Melanie is little more “human,” but also incredibly annoying in her own way.
 It’s also painfully unfunny (I didn’t laugh or even smirk once) as it drags on and on for its 100-minute running time.
 The film’s final moments have sweetness, but by then it has already overstayed its welcome by at least an hour.
 Miranda July needs a co-screenwriter to help craft a narrative – maybe next time she could collaborate with her husband Mike Mills, the writer/director of Beginners (2010) and 20th Century Women (2016).

 Kajillionaire has just premiered at the BFI Film Festival.
 It’s out in cinemas (on general release) on Friday, October 9th.
-It’s a very divisive movie, as is July’s oeuvre in general
+On Sky Cinema and NOW on Saturday, June 12th (2021).
+It’s a very divisive movie, as is July’s oeuvre in general.